Teyras/MT/text/chapters/910_future_work.md

 overall throughput of the system much more easily and without concerns about measurement stability.

-Furthemore, implementing on demand scaling using switched power supplies could be a way to make the system more cost-effective while maintaining an acceptable throughput during traffic peaks.
+Furthermore, implementing on demand scaling using switched power supplies could be a way to make the system more cost-effective while maintaining an acceptable throughput during traffic peaks.